REF-RAS/task_trees/docs/source/TUT_TASK_MOVE_TASKTREES.md

         super(MoveRectTask, self).__init__()
 ```

-Third, add the above two to the task branch in the behaviour tree skeleton managed by the task manager
+Third, add the above two to the task branch in the behaviour tree skeleton managed by the task trees manager
 ```
     self._add_task_branch(self.create_move_rect_branch(), MoveRectTask)
 ```

-Finally, define the following demo application that submit the tasks 10 times to the task manager.
+Finally, define the following demo application that submit the tasks 10 times to the task trees manager.
 ```
 class TaskDemoApplication():
     """ The application program for the simple Task Demo